 Singles or Doubles

-Which version of the game do you enjoy most- singles or doubles?
+Which version of the game do you enjoy more – singles or doubles?
 Pretty easy decision to make.
 If you enjoy playing both versions of the game.
-I recommend that you get a different racket for your singles and doubles games.
+I recommend that you get a different racket for your singles and doubles play.

 As an intermediate player, you are looking to develop your technique.
 I recommend that you get a racket that is going to help you develop aspects of your game that you’re poor at.
 This is a mistake that I see a lot of intermediate players making, especially in singles.

 If they are good at smashing (power players), they’ll get a racket that enables them to smash better.
 And they end up having a one-sided game.
 If you’re good at smashing, you should get a racket that improves your net play and drives (a faster, even balanced racket with more control).
 And if you are good at forecourt play, and fast drives, you should get a racket that gives more power to your smashes and lifts.